 Bus and Rail

-The existing infrastructure of the bus and rail system is old and therefore it is a major task to make it accessible.
+The existing infrastructure of the bus and rail system is old and making it accessible is a huge job.

-The Public Transport Accessibility Programme aims to fund projects to retrofit this infrastructure with a four year capital programme and an allocation of almost €28 million for the accessibility retrofit programme, running from 2018 to 2021.
+The Public Transport Accessibility Programme aims to fund projects to adapt this infrastructure with an allocation of almost €28 million for the accessibility retrofit programme, running from 2018 to 2021.

-Under the programme the NTA oversees accessibility projects in rail stations to improve access into the stations and provide lifts to enable access to the platforms, it also oversees the installation of new bus stops at bus stations to enable high floor coaches to pick up passengers in wheelchairs.
+Under the programme the NTA oversees accessibility projects in rail stations to improve access and provide lifts to allow access to transport platforms.
+It also oversees the installation of new bus stops at bus stations to allow high floor coaches to pick up passengers in wheelchairs.

 In towns with a population greater than 5,000 the NTA, with the support and engagement of all Local Authorities, aims to provide one accessible bus stop in each direction to allow coaches to pick up passengers in wheelchairs.